zpoint/CPython-Internals/Interpreter/gc/gc.md

         }
         if (PyDict_CheckExact(ns))
-        	/* here, reference count of v is 1 PyDict_SetItem will add 's' to the local namespace with value 'v' since ns is of type dict, the add operation will increment the reference count of 's' and 'v' */
+        	/* here, reference count of v is 1 PyDict_SetItem will add 's' to the local namespace with value v(the newly created list) since ns is of type dict, the add operation will increment the reference count of 's' and 'v' */
             err = PyDict_SetItem(ns, name, v);